lordoetl/Classroom_norms/00-Flight-Manual/04-Slack-Norms.md

 If you are not familiar with slack, I encourage you to watch this short video: https://youtu.be/b_biMJibhl8

 ## Slack Channels and Their Purpose
-- #-class-reminders - This is for announcements only, please do not reply or ask questions in this channel.
+- #-announcements - This is for announcements only, please do not reply or ask questions in this channel.
 - #-general - general class related commentary or links
 - #01-live - Class work (discussion about class activities both durring and outside of class time)
 - #02-community-ask - Ask your fellow classmates a question.
 Great for after-hours.
 May not be monitored by Instructional Staff (but usually is).